compose-generator/ccom/docs/docs/usage.md

 #? }
 ```

-Here is an example for a input for a single statement list: <br>
+Here is an example for an input for a single statement list: <br>
 `has this.is.a.test.key | this.is contains a.test.key == "value" | this.is.test >= 42`

 The cli defaults the mode to the input file, however you can switch to single mode by using the `--mode-single` or `-m` flag for the cli.